EO-DataHub/eodh-userdocs/docs/Getting-Started/access-levels.md

 ## 👤 User Account

 Creating a user account allows you to access additional areas of the Hub and collaborate with other users.
+It allows you to:

 - Access shared workspaces that you have been invited to join
 - View and work with resources within those shared workspaces